 Frequently Asked Questions

-Early childhood education can play a vital piece in your child's future.
-Make sure that you're asking the right questions, and getting the right answers to find the right school for your child.
+Early childhood education can be vital to your child's future.
+Make sure that you're asking the right questions — and getting the right answers — to find the right school for your child.

 To learn more about Montessori and Sapientia's Montessori Program, contact us in Central Texas today!